Back to myFutureNC main site

 Meeting the 2030 Goal

-North Carolina’s postsecondary completion rate of 49% for 2-year public institutions means that almost 5 out of 10 students who began postsecondary education at one of North Carolina’s community colleges in the fall of 2017 completed a degree or credential by 2023.
-This completion rate was six percentage points above the national average (43%), and four percentage points above North Carolina’s 2030 goal (45%) set by the myFutureNC Commission.
+North Carolina’s postsecondary completion rate of 50% for 2-year public institutions means that 5 out of 10 students who began postsecondary education at one of North Carolina’s community colleges in the fall of 2018 completed a degree or credential by 2024.
+This completion rate was seven percentage points above the national average (43%), and five percentage points above North Carolina’s 2030 goal (45%) set by the myFutureNC Commission.

 Which NC community college students graduate in 6 years?